May Homeschool Fun: Meaningful Days to Celebrate All Month

 May Holidays – Week 2

 - 5/4 Star Wars Day – One of the best ways to learn is through cooking!
-Whip up a batch of Wookie Cookies, as well as other galactic recipes in this fun cookbook for kids.
-P.S.
-The Wookie Cookies are out of this world!
-While enjoying cookies, try a Darth Vader abstract art lesson with Nana using chalk pastels.
+Whip up a batch of Wookiee Cookies—along with other galactic treats—with a fun kid-friendly cookbook (P.S. they’re out of this world!).
+Then, while you’re enjoying your cookies, try a Darth Vader abstract art lesson using chalk pastels.
 Ours turned out spectacular!

 - 5/10 National Clean Your Room Day – “because I said so!”
 For real though, having a clean room reduces stress, and makes one happy.

-- 5/12 National Limerick Day – According to Uncle Goose, Limericks are believed to have originated in the Irish town of Limerick (hence the name) in the 18th century.
-Edward Lear, a famous English poet, further popularized the Limerick in the 19th century with his book, A Book of Nonsense.
-(There’s also great instructions on that page for writing your own)!
+- 5/12 National Limerick Day – Limericks are believed to have originated in the Irish town of Limerick (hence the name) in the 18th century.
+Edward Lear, a famous English poet, popularized the Limerick in the 19th century with his book, A Book of Nonsense.
+Celebrate by trying your hand at writing a few limericks together—it’s a fun way to play with language, rhythm, and a little bit of silliness!

 May Holidays – Week 4

 - 5/20 World Bee Day – Bees are so fascinating!
-Do you know a bee keeper?
-Take a field trip!
-The Homeschool Scientist has a great bee themed unit study as well.
+If you know a beekeeper, consider taking a field trip to learn more about how hives work.
+You can also explore a bee-themed unit study from The Homeschool Scientist for a deeper dive.

 - 5/24 National Scavenger Hunt Day – Most everyone loves a scavenger hunt!
 Make up your own, or check out Hip Homeschool Moms for some freebies and ideas.
 Doing a little Amazon shopping?
 Check out these awesome picture cards, or go head to head with your kiddos in this Family Scavenger Hunt game!